Commission to hold workshop on future of underused parks

-Augusta, Ga (WJBF) This park in Sand Hills is one of those no longer drawing a crowd,
+AUGUSTA, Ga.
+(WJBF) – This park in Sand Hills is one of those no longer drawing a crowd, as Augusta commissioners are saying it’s time to discuss the future of the City’s underused parks.

 The Park Master Plan identified 16 parks that could be closed, parks the city continues to maintain.